What This Clause Means

 - Should I do a move-in inspection?

-- Absolutely.
-Document all pre-existing damage in writing and with photos before moving in.
-Send the list to your landlord and keep a copy.
-This evidence is invaluable if deposit disputes arise at move-out.
+- Move-in inspections are standard practice.
+Pre-existing damage documented in writing and with photos before move-in — with the list sent to the landlord and a copy kept — is invaluable evidence if deposit disputes arise at move-out.

 - What happens to my security deposit if my landlord sells the property?